California Defective Airbag Attorneys

 There are many types of injuries that one can suffer in a car accident.
 Some injuries are more common than others.
 For example, an airbag that is overinflated or explodes is likely to injure the head and face.
 Some injuries are also more serious (and costly) than others.

-If you suffer a permanent injury from an airbag, you are entitled to compensation for your future medical bills and other losses.
+If you suffer a permanent injury from an airbag, you may pursue compensation for future medical bills and other related losses, depending on the facts of your case.
 What follows are some of the most common injuries suffered in defective airbag accidents.

 Brain Injuries